fakob/MoviePrint_v004/MoviePrintStructure.md

 * runSceneDetection
 * runFileScan if file not scanned yet
   * ipc send-get-file-scan to opencvWorkerWindow
+    * ipc start requestIdleCallback to mainWindow
-    * ipc addScene to mainWindow for every single scene
+        * mainWindow requests 10 scenes every time it is idle until scene detection is finished
     * ipc received-get-file-scan to mainWindow
 * dispatch updateFileScanStatus
 * runSceneDetection again
+* cancel requestIdleCallback

 ##### on onReplaceMovieListItemClick